grpc/grpc.github.io/docs/quickstarts/objective-c-quickstart.md

 ## Update the client and server

-We now have new gRPC service definition, but we still need to implement and call the new method in the human-written parts of our example application.
+We now have a new gRPC service definition, but we still need to implement and call the new method in the human-written parts of our example application.

 ### Update the server

-Recall that gRPC does not provide Objective-C version server API.
-We update the C++ sample server for our purpose.
+As you remember, gRPC doesn't provide a server API for Objective-C. Instead, we need to update the C++ sample server.
 Open `examples/cpp/helloworld/greeter_server.cc`.
 Implement the new method like this:

 ```
 class GreeterServiceImpl final : public Greeter::Service {